Nitecore MH25GTS

 Batteries and charging:

 The included USB cable lets you charge the battery within the flashlight, so you don’t need to buy a separate charger.
 This could definitely be a PRO when you gift it to someone.
 The port is a micro-USB port.
-And according to my little XTAR USB voltage meter it charges at 0.6 Amps, which means it would take 6 hours to fully charge a depleted Nitecore NL1835HP (included) battery.
-The specs however say it takes 8 hours to charge, so I guess it will reduce the charge current towards the end of the charge.
+And according to my little XTAR USB voltage meter it charges at 0.6 Amps, which means it would take 6 hours to charge a depleted Nitecore NL1835HP (included) battery fully.
+The specs, however, say it takes 8 hours to charge, so I guess it will reduce the charge current towards the end of the charge.

 Charge level indicator /battery level indicator: